10 Most Epic Surf Destinations In Europe

 2. Most Epic Surf Destinations In Europe: Peniche Portugal

 An hour from Lisbon airport, the second most epic surf destination in Europe is waiting for you in Portugal.
 Peniche is actually a peninsula on the coasts of Portugal, which creates great conditions for legendary waves year-round.
 Moreover, Portugal’s beaches are some of the most dreamy beaches in Europe.

-Exciting point breaks, sandbar reefs, in addition to amazing long beaches, make Peniche surfing heaven.
+Exciting point breaks, and sandbar reefs, in addition to amazing long beaches, make Peniche surfing heaven.
 While Peniche is a peninsula, there are more than 30 surfing spots along its coasts, and plenty of places to rent surfing gear.
 One thing to keep in mind is that you need a wetsuit all year round, due to the cold-water temperature.

 When: September to October

 Where: Foz do Arelho is an amazing stretch of sand north of Peniche for beginners and pros, thanks to the accessibility into the lineup.
 The blue flag beach Supertubos is where you will ride the most famous wave in Europe, fast and furious.
 So, unless you are an experienced surfer, this wave will take you down hard.

 On the breathtaking coastlines of the world, with stunning cliff views and shores to walk along, Donegal county is one of the most scenic regions in Ireland.
 Bundoran town in Ireland has one of the best surfing spots in Europe for the super-advanced surfer.

 Bundoran is home to the most famous waves, the Peak.
 The Peak is a perfect left, stronger and shorter.
 So, after riding the perfect wave you can grab a pint in the local pub, with the local surfers.

 4. Most Epic Surf Destinations In Europe: Klitmoller, Denmark